 - Notifications: Of course, you want to know when people answer your questions!

 - Ask: Ask, ask away!
 That's the whole point.

 What kinds of questions are people asking on HiNative?
 Just swiping through them, I found quite a variety, and most of them were getting answered well too.
 You don't have to wait a really long time for someone to get back to you.
 Here are some real questions I found while swiping through.

-Right here someone wanted to know how to use the word めっちゃ.
+Right here, someone wanted to know how to use the word めっちゃ.
 They got some examples as a response, as well as an explanation.
-For little things like this question HiNative is really useful!
-You don't want to waste question points for things like this on any single real life person.
+This is what HiNative was made for!
+You don't want to ask small questions like this to any single, real-life person (at least not very often).
 After a while they'll get tired of all your questions.
-With the internet, you can spread out your incessant question asking so that no sinple person gets irritated at you.
+With the Internet, you can spread out your incessant question-asking so that no single person gets irritated at you.